lorikayman/RebisTheory/src/lib/rebis_theory.md

 Yet, this _does not explain_ the naming convention of titans and the distinct design of [Rageous Plate Mail](https://wiki.spiralknights.com/Rageous_Plate_Mail#Rageous_Plate_Mail).
 As far as present descriptions allow, the titans might be ancestors of Spiral Order or a different, no less ancient species associated with stone, even a third civilization existing near the time of a creation myth.

 More so, the term titans creates cultural associations with mythology, such as _jotun, giants of norse mythology_, _titans of greek mythology_, _fomorians of irish mythology_, where each of those species may fit into corresponding time periods described by the above eqipment.
+Greek titans are specifically ones to exist at the __literal, physical foundation of the world__, being essential to the creation myth.
+While in Spiral Knights' cosmology this role of world progenitors is delegated to dragons, titans might have to be placed if not alongside them, but in their proximity as much so as riders, due to legendary specificity of Rageous Plate Mail.

-This, as stated earlier, requires us to look for other potential candidates at a role of titans across the timeline.
+This, as stated earlier, requires us to look for other potential candidates at a role of titans across the timeline to fulfill similar role.

 We will make our _current working assumtion_, based on the above motif of stone, serenity, and in less explored manner, rage, that __titans are a colloqual term for tortomega civilization__.